 Key Responsibilities

-Interview Date: 26 August 2025
+Interview Date: week commencing 8 September 2025

 On Track is Rugby Borough Council’s social inclusion project which delivers services for young people in the Borough.
 Currently the project provides mentoring, alternative education programme, Planning and Preparation Assessment (PPA), Sports Leaders training, multi sports and recreational (Youth Club) opportunities for young people and pupils aged 8 upwards.